-Adobe Illustrator file: otherwise known as an AI file.
-Files created in Adobe Illustrator (a design programme by Adobe) will have a .ai extension.
-It’s only possible to open these files in Adobe Illustrator.
+Adobe Illustrator file: otherwise known as an AI file, and Adobe Illustrator file is a file created in Adobe Illustrator (a design programme by Adobe), it will have a .ai extension and it’s only possible to open these files in Adobe Illustrator.
 These are often used by designers.

 Barcodes: Barcodes have machine readable data which contains information about the product.
 You can apply for universal barcodes before your packaging is designed.